 Looking at the circle of the fifths, the tendency tones are the notes that change when going from a major tonality to either the next or the previous one in the circle.
 E.g., when going from C major to G major, a sharp on F is added: F is the descending tendency tone of C major, and the accidental produces the ascending tendency tone (F#) of G major.
-Going in the opposite direction, from C major to F major, a flat on B is added: B is the ascending tendency tone of C major, and the accidental produces the descending tendency tone (Bb) of F major.
+Going in the opposite direction, from C major to F major, a flat on B is added: B is the ascending tendency tone of C major, and the accidental produces the descending tendency tone (Bb) of F major, which is also the descending tendency tone of its relative minor (D minor).

-Thus, in general, when going around the circle of the fifths in the direction where the number of sharps increases, the sharp that is added upon the fourth degree of a major tonality produces the seventh degree (the leading-tone) of the next major tonality.
-On the contrary, going in the direction where the number of flat increases, the flat that is added upon the seventh degree of a major tonality produces the fourth degree (the descending tendency tone) of the next major tonality.
+Thus, in general, when going around the circle of the fifths in the direction where the number of sharps increases, the sharp that is added upon the descending tendency tone of a major tonality produces the ascending tendency tone (the leading-tone) of the next major tonality.
+Vice-versa, when going in the direction where the number of flat increases, the flat that is added upon the ascending tendency tone of a major tonality produces the descending tendency tone of the next major tonality (and its relative minor).
+The tendency tones drive the circular relationship: they lead from one tonality to another, being the notes that change in the transition from one key to the adjacent ones.